 2. A member's absence shall constitute a notified absence where the member, in advance of the meeting, informs the Secretary of the Commission or other person whom the Commission has designated that the member will be absent.
 An absence due to unforeseen circumstances such as illness or emergency shall also qualify as a notified absence where the member reports such absence to the Secretary as soon as reasonably possible.

-3. The Secretary of the Commission shall maintain a record of attendance and shall report all instances of non-notified absences as well as any instance of three consecutive absences of a member from regular meetings to the member's appointing authority.
+3. The Secretary of the Commission shall maintain a record of attendance and shall report all instances of non-notified absences to the member's appointing authority.
+In addition, any time a member is absent from three consecutive regular meetings, the Secretary of the Commission shall report such absences to the Commission President and to the member's appointing authority.

-4. At the end of each fiscal year, the Secretary of the Commission shall submit a written report to the appointing authorities of the Commission's membership detailing each Commission member's attendance at all meetings of the Commission for that fiscal year.
+4. In November of each year, the Secretary of the Commission shall submit a written report to the appointing authority for each Commission member detailing such Commission member's attendance at all meetings of the Commission for the prior twelve month period.

 ARTICLE IX